-On every project, level of effort (LOE) tasks are used for work effort that either cannot be measured in terms of physical progress, or for which the measurement of effort provides little or no value in terms of project progress.
-Because LOE represents tasks or activities for which there is no definable end product and cannot be measured, the budgets for these tasks represent a resource plan which, by definition, cannot have a schedule variance (i.e., cannot be ahead of or behind schedule).
+On every project, level of effort (LOE) tasks are used for work effort that either cannot be measured in terms of physical progress, or for which the measurement of the effort is impractical or provides little to no value in terms of project progress.
+Because LOE represents tasks or activities for which there is no definable end product or measurement is impractical, the budgets for these tasks represent a resource plan which, by definition, cannot have a schedule variance (i.e., cannot be ahead of or behind schedule).